Dutchie1990/CryptoManager/README.md

 - Presentation

 #### <strong>Error handling</strong>
 The error handling is part of defensive programming.
 In order to prevent the application to digest malicious data, some error handling measures are in place.
 Firstly, the unauthorized error, page not found error and also an internal service error.
-Those errors will be catched and the user will be redirected to the page, respectively.
-In case of an unknown exception or exception which has not their own page, the general error page will be shown.
+Those errors will be catched and the user will be redirected to the error page.
 #### Features
-- Presentation 404
-- Presentation 401
-- Presentation 500
 - Presentation general

 ### Nice to have